 - Changing your password will have the same effect as setting a new password; all existing subscribers will no longer be able to access your content and will be forced to resubscribe (or provide the new password, if their app supports it).

-If you downgrade from Pro to Starter or cancel your Pinecast subscription entirely, password protection is placed into a "hold" state.
+If you cancel your Growth Add-on subscription or cancel your Pinecast subscription entirely, password protection is placed into a "hold" state.
 In this state, your podcast is completely inaccessible (including to previous subscribers) until you explicitly turn off password protection.

 This hold state exists for two reasons: